 --------- Begin Update A part 2 of 2 ---------

 Mitsubishi Electric has prepared the following countermeasures for CVE-2021-20594 and CVE-2021-20597 and recommends users apply updates:

 - MELSEC iQ-R series Safety CPU R08/16/32/120SFCPU: Firmware versions "27" or later

 --------- End Update A part 2 of 2 ---------

-Mitsubishi Electric recommends users take the following mitigation measures to minimize risk associated with this vulnerability:
+Mitsubishi Electric recommends users take the following mitigation measures to minimize the risk of exploiting these vulnerabilities:

-- Use a firewall or virtual private network (VPN) to prevent unauthorized access when Internet access is required.
+- Use a firewall or virtual private network (VPN), etc. to prevent unauthorized access when Internet access is required.

 - Use within a LAN and block access from untrusted networks and hosts through firewalls.

 - Use the IP filter function* to restrict the accessible IP addresses.